Volterra Neural Networks (VNNs): Proposed Solution

-\endgroup A larger $Q$ will provide a better approximation of the $2^{nd}$ order kernel.
+A larger $Q$ will provide a better approximation of the $2^{nd}$ order kernel.
 The advantage of this class of approximation is two-fold.
-Firstly, the number of parameters can be further reduced, if for the $z^{th}$ layer, $(L_z.[2p_{1_z}+1].[2p_{2_z}+1])^2 > 2Q(L_z.[2p_{1_z}+1].[2p_{2_z}+1])$.
-The trade-off between performance and available computational resources must be accounted for when opting for such an approximation.
+Firstly, the number of parameters can further be reduced, if for the $z^{th}$ layer, $(L_z \cdot [2p_{1_z}+1] \cdot [2p_{2_z}+1])^2 > 2Q(L_z \cdot [2p_{1_z}+1] \cdot [2p_{2_z}+1])$.
+A trade-off between performance and acceptable computational complexity must be accounted for when adopting such an approximation.
 Additionally, this makes it easier to implement the higher order kernels in Tensorflow \cite{abadi2016tensorflow} by using the built in convolutional operator.